changeworld/azure-docs.pl-pl/articles/marketplace/cloud-partner-portal/consulting-services/cpp-consulting-service-storefront-details.md

       **Day 1**

-      * Focuses on how to secure, scale, and organize data within the Microsoft cloud using Azure Data Lake, HDInsight, or Azure SQL Data Warehouse
+      * Focuses on how to secure, scale, and organize data within the Microsoft cloud by using Azure Data Lake, Azure HDInsight, or Azure SQL Data Warehouse.

       **Day 2**

-      * Covers how to configure and deploy advanced analytics solutions with Microsoft R and Azure Machine Learning
+      * Covers how to configure and deploy advanced analytics solutions with Microsoft R and Azure Machine Learning.

       **Day 3**

-      * Covers how to draw actionable insights and operationalize analytics with Power BI, including a collaborative session to co-build a Power BI dashboard.
+      * Covers how to draw actionable insights and operationalize analytics with Power BI and includes a collaborative session to cobuild a Power BI dashboard.

       ### Deliverables